valladao/mvalladao-portfolio/README.md

     - Example: `scripts/header/index.ts` imports `scripts/header/util.ts`.
   - **Snippets Source**: `snippets-src/`
     - Contains `.liquid` files organized into subfolders.
-    - The subfolder structure is mirrored in the output filenames.
+    - The subfolder structure is mirrored in the output filenames by combining the directory names with the filename.
+    - Special Handling for `index.liquid`: Files named `index.liquid` will use only the folder name for the output filename, without the `index` part.
+    - Example: `snippets-src/component/animated-name.liquid` generates `snippets/component-animated-name.liquid`.
-    - Example: `snippets-src/collection/sidebar.liquid` generates `snippets/collection-sidebar.liquid`.
+    - Example: `snippets-src/header/index.liquid` generates `snippets/header.liquid`.

 #### Output